Skip to main content

 Carlsberg Beer

-One of Denmark's most famous exports, Carlsberg is a pilsner-style lager known for its crisp and refreshing taste.
-It's widely consumed throughout the country.
+One of Denmark's best-known exports, Carlsberg is a crisp pilsner-style lager that you'll find on tap and in fridges across the country.

 beer5%